zenners/react-tunes/README.md

 ###Step 1: Familiarize yourself with Code
 Notice, like the last project, you're given a boilerplate of code to start with.
 There are two files in ```app/```, ```App.js``` and ```SearchItunes```.
 The ```App``` component is going to be responsible for keeping track of the data from iTunes and displaying that data nicely to the screen.
 The ```SearchItunes``` component is going to be be a bootstrapped wrapped input and select field which will go and fetch some data from iTunes. *Because this project is very bootstrappy, feel free to roll your own CSS if you'd like.
 I use Bootstrap for these examples as a way to quickly demonstrate the principles behind React without too much CSS getting in the way*.

-One component we're going to use that is already built for us is a component called [Griddle](http://dynamictyped.github.io/Griddle/).
+One component we're going to use that is already built for us is called [Griddle](http://dynamictyped.github.io/Griddle/).
 Griddle is a simple grid component for use with React.
 It gives us a very convenient way to display some piece of data (in this case iTunes data) in a grid/table like manner.

 * Run ```npm install``` in your terminal to install all of the dependencies that are located in the package.json, Griddler is one of these dependencies.

 ###Step 2: Search iTunes Component
-* Head over to your SearchItunes.js file and set the initial state of your component to be a property of ```entity``` whose value is ```musicTrack```.

-The ```entity``` state is going to be tied to our Select field and will be the type of iTunes data the user wants to fetch (Music or Movies) and will also get tacked on to our URL of the request we make to iTunes.
+This component won't need an initial state.
+We'll be using the refs object available to us to pull in all the user input that we need.

 * Validate that your component is receiving a ```cb``` prop and that it's a function.